-The rolling farmlands north of Pittsburgh, in Lawrence County, are Amish country -- a place where almost 2,000 Old-Order Amish make their home on the farms that surround the quaint villages of New Wilmington and Volant.
-A back roads' drive through the Amish countryside provides a glimpse of their peaceful life.
-The Old-Order Amish community in Lawrence County is the third largest in the United States.
+The rolling farmlands north of Pittsburgh, Pennsylvania in Lawrence County, is Amish country—a place where almost 2,000 Old-Order Amish people make their home in the farms surrounding the quaint villages of New Wilmington and Volant.
+This settlement, the third largest Amish community in the United States, has long been a popular tourist destination where visitors hope to catch a glimpse of the Amish's peaceful, provincial lives.

-New Wilmington, Pennsylvania
+Visiting New Wilmington, Pennsylvania

 Today, the main street in Volant is a place where Amish buggies co-mingle with automobiles.
 The gristmill is now a country, antique, and specialty shop, but plans have been announced to restore the historic Volant mill to working condition.